K – 1st Grade: Nurturing Creative Play

 While we embrace the elements, we will always be safe.
 We closely follow the weather reports from National Oceanic & Atmospheric Administration.

-- If there is a forecast for heavy rains, thunder, and/or lightning, we will cancel for that session and try to re-schedule.
+If there is a forecast for high winds/gusts, heavy rains, thunder/ lightning, we will cancel for the session.

-- If dangerous weather presents during an Elements’ session please come to the pick up location early.
+- If dangerous weather presents during an Elements session please come to the pick-up location early.
 DO NOT WAIT FOR A CALL OR EMAIL.
-We will gather the kids either at our pick-up location or shelter in situ.
+We will gather the kids and bring them to the pick-up location.

 Our foremost priority is the safety of the kids and crew.